southalc/types/README.md

 `type_name` can be ANY type from ANY module present in the environment.
 When defining resources for types not natively supported per the above description, ensure you also define the hiera array `types::types` with the type names that should be included.
-See the last example that extends supported types.
+See the examples for a demonstration that leverages types from other modules, and see the ['types'](#types) notes for how to define default values for any type.

 Many puppet modules only perform simple tasks like installing packages, writing configuration files, and starting services.
 Since this module can do all these